 Evidence-based policy making has now become central to the scientific agenda.
 The amount of rigorous evidence is increasing in all fields but the question of how to best apply this evidence to policy making processes remains a challenge.
 Particularly, since the evidence comes from a range of contexts, it makes it harder to predict whether a policy will have the same impact in one context as it did elsewhere.
-Furthermore, there are also implications for how the evidence from another context influence the design and implementation of policies.
+Furthermore, there are also implications for how the evidence from another context influences the design and implementation of policies.

 How to apply evidence in different context was a subject we explored at IGL2018 from 12-14 June in Boston, US.
 Namely, a team of J-PAL Senior Policy Associates and Managers - Lisa Corsetto, Alison Fahey, Ariella Park, and Claire Walsh - ran a workshop on how to use the generalisability framework for integrating different types of evidence, including results from randomised controlled trials (RCTs) developed by Rachel Glennerster (DFID, UK) and Mary Anne Bates (J-PAL North America) to specifically address the generalisability puzzle.

 The whole idea behind this practical generalisability framework is that it allows policy makers to decide whether a particular policy makes sense in their context.
 The framework simply breaks down the question “will this programme work here?” into a series of questions based on the theory behind a programme.
 In assessing the different steps in the framework, different types of evidence can be used.

 The framework simply breaks down the question “will this programme work here?” into a series of questions based on the theory behind a programme.
 In assessing the different steps in the framework, different types of evidence can be used.